 Listen to this story on “Retropod”:

-Later that night, the flood swept toward Baltimore, where it wrecked bridges and filled the streets and harbor with debris.
+Later, the flood swept toward Baltimore, where it wrecked bridges and filled the streets and harbor with debris.
 There has never been a “dry flood” like it since in our region where areas without rain were inundated with so much water.

 Harper’s Weekly published an article on Aug.
 8, 1868, called “The Maryland Flood,” which described how after the floodwaters receded, parts of crushed houses, piles of furniture, goods from stores, trees, logs and stones that were deposited in tangled heaps along the path of the water, and how a new channel had been cut through town.
 The Harper’s Weekly article also quoted the Baltimore Telegram, which described daring water rescues by boat during the flood that were led by Police Commissioner James E. Carr.